This post explores the exhilarating Great Market Hall Budapest. Warning: you may feel really hungry after reading this post!

 Fresh produce is available if that is your kind of thing.
 Locals come here to fill their shopping bags.

-The Great Market Hall is filled with many more goods.
+The Central Market is filled with many more goods.
 I encourage you to walk around and see what you can find.
 We saw cheese, hand-made pasta, honey, jelly, jam, olive oil, Hungarian wine and chocolate.
 The list continues and continues.
 This may be the market where I have seen more goods per square meter.

 Now, everything I have described in here is located in the first floor.
 The second floor contains stalls selling typical Hungarian food such as goulash, langos, chicken paprikash, lecso and palacsinta.
 The food is delicious!
 Yes, I ate in there too!
+Plus, a lot of people assure some of the best food in Budapest can be found in here.

 Last but not least, the second floor offers a big variety of all sorts of souvenirs.
 Take a look around to see if something gets your attention.